🇯🇵 日本語 | 🇺🇸 English

 }

-Compile note: On Linux/Mac, gcc may require the -lm option (to link the math library): gcc prog.c -lm.
-Visual Studio does not need it.
+Compile note: On Linux and Mac, gcc may require the -lm option to link the math library: gcc prog.c -lm.
+Visual Studio doesn't need it.

 Main Math Functions

-All of these are available via #include<math.h>.
-Arguments and return values are basically double.
+All of these become available once you #include <math.h>.
+Arguments and return values are essentially always double.

 Function Purpose Example Result